onap/archived-portal-sdk/ecomp-sdk/epsdk-app-common/README.md

 - PORTAL-42 Use OParent as parent POM
 - PORTAL-72 Address Sonar Scan code issues
 - PORTAL-90 Use approved ONAP license text
-- Portal-86 Remove application specific usages from tests and other files
+- PORTAL-86 Remove application specific usages from tests and other files
 - PORTAL-78 Fix SingleSignon by force session creation prior to redirection to portal
+- PORTAL-118 Missing Error page in Portal-SDK app when there is an exception happen in the backend.

 Version 1.3.0, 28 August 2017
 - Portal-19 Renaming the Group Id in the POM file to org.onap.portal.sdk